alishafazal/life-hacks-project-1/README.md

 ![Navigation bar](assets/readme-images/nav-bar.png)

 #### Landing Page Image
 I chose this image for the landing page as I felt it set the tone of the site for the user instantly.
-The image portrays a person jumping across the air with the sunset in the background, creating a sense of tranqulity, tying in with the sites goal of making life eaiser for the user.
+The image portrays a silhouette of a person jumping across the air with the sunset in the background, creating a sense of tranqulity, tying in with the sites goal of making life eaiser for the user.

 ![Landing page image](assets/readme-images/landing-page.PNG)